pulak-sarmah/NodeBackend/readMe.md

 - GET "/api/v1/subscribtion/toggle-subscription/:channelId" - To toggle subscription to a channel
 - GET "/api/v1/subscribtion/get-user-channel-subscribers/:channelId" - To get subscribers of a user's channel
 - GET "/api/v1/subscribtion/get-subscribed-channels" - To get channels a user is subscribed to

+### Comment Routes

+- GET "/video-comments/:videoId" - To get comments of a video
+- POST "/addComment/:commentId" - To add a comment
+- PATCH "/updateComment/:commentId" - To update a comment by its ID
+- DELETE "/deleteComment/:commentId" - To delete a comment by its ID

+### Like Routes

+- POST "/toggle-comment-like/:commentId" - To toggle like on a comment
+- POST "/toggle-tweet-like/:tweetId" - To toggle like on a tweet
+- POST "/toggle-video-like/:videoId" - To toggle like on a video
+- GET "/liked-videos" - To get all videos a user has liked